sammcj/check-renamed-files-action/README.md

 - `path`: The path to the file to check (defaults to working directory).
 - `similarity`: The similarity threshold to use when comparing files, is treated as a percentage (defaults to 50).
 - `diffFilter`: The git diff filter to use when comparing files (R|M|A|C|D|T|U|X|B|*), defaults to R (renamed).
+- `checkFileNameDates`: Enables checking of dates in file names with the format VYYYY.MM.DD.NNNN (e.g. V2022.02.02.2024)
 - `debug`: Whether to output debug information (true|false).

 ## Outputs